densify-dev/container-automation-deployment/README.md

 For initial configuration, you need to review and update the following YAML files:

--  `cluster-info.yaml`: Specify the Kubernetes Cluster name.

--  `densify-configmap.yaml`: Provide your Densify URL.
+-  `densify-configmap.yaml`: Provide your Densify URL and Kubernetes Cluster name.

 -  `densify-api-secret.yaml`: Provide your Densify base64-encoded username and password.